-In the early 19th century, many so-called “mainstream Protestants”—Congregationalists, Presbyterians, Baptists, Methodists, and Anglicans—understood themselves to be responsible for the future of the fledgling United States.
+In the early 19th century, many so-called “mainstream Protestants”—Congregationalists, Presbyterians, Baptists, Methodists, and Anglicans—believed themselves to be responsible for the future of the fledgling United States.
 Although they founded interchurch agencies that worked toward social reform, some religious alliances eventually split as denominations took either “liberal” or “fundamentalist” stances.

 Also in the 19th century, the revivalist tradition inherited from the Great Awakening found new expression as evangelists like Charles Finney (1792-1875) refashioned revival techniques for use in the rapidly industrializing towns and cities.
-On the expanding frontier, the rural camp meeting also became a familiar element of evangelicalism.
-In the second half of the 19th century, as the frontier closed, other great revivalists like Dwight Moody (1837-1899) moved into the “urban wilderness,” the booming cities of the Northeast and Midwest.
+On the expanding frontier, rural camp meetings at places such as Cane Ridge, Kentucky, also became a familiar element of evangelicalism.
+As the frontier closed in the second half of the 19th century, other great revivalists like Phoebe Palmer (1807-1874) and Dwight Moody (1837-1899) moved into the booming cities of the Northeast and Midwest.